Ayush0054/Ayush0054/README.md

 <p align="left"> <a href="https://twitter.com/Ayush_0_0_5" target="blank"><img src="https://img.shields.io/twitter/follow/Ayush_0_0_5?logo=twitter&style=for-the-badge" alt="Ayush_0_0_5" /></a> </p>

-- 🌱 I’m currently learning **Javascript, Js Frameworks,OpenSource,Figma,Typescript,Tailwind,HTMl,CSS,Data Structures and Algorithms in C++.**

-- In future /after some time i will going to explore more tech ,examples like : Artificial Intelligence and Machine Learning, Blockchain devlopement, Devops, and more.
+- 🌱 I’m Inspiring full stack web /web3 developer.**

+-Currently learning and building projects in both frontend and backend, also learning some web3 and contributing in  open source

 - I Tweet daily about my work on regular basis and currently doing #100DaysOfCodeChallenge

-- Apart from that i am also going to explore : Content writing/creating, Developer relation, Startups/online businesses.

 - About my education : I am currently a pre final year student of computer science

-- ⚡ Fun fact **I think, i can do wonders with Tech**
+- ⚡ Fun fact **Tech is interesting ,when you explore as much as you can**

 <h3 align="left">Connect with me:</h3>
 <p align="left">